 sensitivity.
 It enters into your bloodstream soon after a heart attack.
 It also stays

 in your bloodstream days after all other biomarkers go back to normal levels.
-Current
+Two

-guidelines from the American Heart Association say this is the best biomarker for
+from the American Heart Association (AHA) say this is the best biomarker for finding

-finding a heart attack.
+a heart attack.
 The AHA says to limit use of the other biomarkers.
-These include
+These include CK,

 Creatinine kinase (CK).
 This enzyme can also be measured several times over a 24-hour period.
-It will usually
+It will often

 at least double if you've had a heart attack.
 But because levels of CK can go up in